 Theschool will start taking Year 7 pupils from September 2019 onwards.
-We have been given approval from the Department for Education to open in temporary accommodation for the first year while the building work is completed.
-The plan is for this work to be completed by September 2020 when staff and students will move into a brand new building and campus on the Stoke Park site.
+We have been given approval from the Department for Education to open in temporary accommodation while the building work is completed.
+Once the building work is finished, staff and students will move into a brand new building and campus on the Stoke Park site.

 We are waiting for final agreement on the temporary site location from the Department for Education but it will be in north Bristol and near to the permanent site.
 Once the site is confirmed we will publish further information on this website.